 According to the Council Regulation (EC) No 428/2009 of 5 May 2009 setting up a Community regime for the control of exports, transfer, brokering and transit of dual-use items, specific measures can be taken by each EU State (see Information Note: Information on measures adopted by Member States in conformity with Articles 5, 6, 8, 9, 10, 17 and 22 of Council Regulation (EC) No 428/2009).

-Each partner developing, producing, or using a dual-use item will be responsible for ensuring the regulations and the applicable national laws are met, including declarations and/or applications to its national competent authorities.
-In cases where the required licenses or authorizations would not be granted by the competent authorities, the export (including the mere fact of making it electronically available) of the corresponding Items, Software, and Technology would be restricted accordingly to comply with applicable laws.
+Each partner developing, producing, or using a dual-use item will be responsible for ensuring the regulations and that the applicable national laws are met, including declarations and/or applications to its national competent authorities.
+In cases where the required licenses or authorizations would not be granted by the competent authorities, the export (including the mere electronic provision) of the corresponding Items, Software, and Technology would be restricted accordingly to comply with applicable laws.

 The partners will be supported in this task by the Ethics Committee and also constitutes part of the perimeter of Task 2.5 (Internal ethical, legal, and societal aspects (ELSA) auditing and supervision).